 The Lower Pajaro River area is alarmingly under-protected from flooding with an existing 8-Year storm level of risk reduction.
 The Flood Risk Management Project will ultimately provide the urban reaches of region adjacent to Watsonville and the town of Pajaro with 100-year storm level of protection and the agricultural areas with 50-year storm level of protection.

-A 100-year flood can even occur several times during a 100-year period (A 50-year flood can occur several times during a 50-year period).
+A 100-year storm can even occur several times during a 100-year period (a 50-year flood can occur several times during a 50-year period).
 Current estimates show that the levees can carry approximately 19,000 cubic feet per second (cfs) of water flowing through.
-A 100-year flood would generate approximately 44,000 cfs.
+A 100-year storm event would generate approximately 44,000 cfs.
 Even 13-to-15-year events (storms with a 6.5 percent to 8 percent chance of occurring each year) can cause flooding.
 To learn more about the 100-Year level of risk reduction, click here.

-Once the project is completed, the areas at risk of flooding may qualify to be mapped out of the FEMA 100-year flood plain, and may no longer be required to participate in the National Flood Insurance Program (NFIP).
+Once the project is completed, the areas at risk of flooding have a higher likelihood of qualifying to be mapped out of the FEMA 100-year flood plain, removing the requirement to participate in the National Flood Insurance Program (NFIP).
 This is especially critical in this region given the economic challenges facing many property owners along the river.
 To learn more about the NFIP, click here.

 The project was federally authorized by the Flood Control Act of 1966 and the Water Resources Development Act (WRDA) of 1990.

 Over the decades, the Pajaro River has severely flooded a number of times.
 Significant flooding occured in: